 In 1998, Thailand’s Finance Minister Tarrin visited President Clinton in Washington, D.C. for the announcement of a U.S. $1.8 billion financial aid package.
 Thailand soon returned the favor in 2001 by extending the U.S.-Thailand Bilateral Double Taxation Treaty.

-After the 2004 tsunami that hit southern Thailand, Americans (both privately and publicly) donated over U.S. $2.83 billion to help the Southeast Asian region.
+After the 2004 tsunami that hit southern Thailand, Americans (both privately and publicly) donated over USD 2.83 billion to help the Southeast Asian region.
 A year later, in 2005, Thailand assisted American victims following Hurricane Katrina, sending 60 doctors and nurses along with a shipment of rice.
-Most recently, the United States pledged over U.S. $10 million in direct humanitarian assistance and civic aid to help Thailand recover from the 2011 floods in central Thailand.
+In 2011, the United States pledged over USD 10 million in direct humanitarian assistance and civic aid to help Thailand recover from the floods.

-For over three decades, AMCHAM members have been committed to improving the social infrastructure in Thailand and in 2004, AMCHAM formally registered the AMCHAM Thailand Charitable Foundation (ATCF).
-To date, over 1,700 Thai University students have received AMCHAM scholarships and nearly 700 schools have benefited from the ATCF’s Adopt-a-School program.
+For over three decades, AMCHAM members have been committed to improving the social infrastructure in Thailand and in 2004, AMCHAM formally registered the AMCHAM Thailand Foundation (ATF).
+To date, over 2,500 Thai university students have received AMCHAM scholarships and nearly 800 schools have benefited from the ATF’s Adopt-a-School program.

 Looking Towards the Future

 Thailand and the U.S. remain ever vital to each other’s success.
 AMCHAM estimates that member companies have contributed over U.S. $50 billion in investments in Thailand and provide more than 200,000 local jobs.